Pfizer agrees to pay $345 mln to resolve EpiPen pricing lawsuit - Up News Info

 The litigation followed a public outcry in 2016 after Mylan, which owns the rights to market and distribute the devices, raised the price of a pair of EpiPens to $600, from $100 in 2008, putting it in the center of an ongoing U.S. debate over the high cost of medicines.

-The lawsuit accused Mylan and Pfizer, which manufactured the EpiPen for Mylan, of engaging in anticompetitive conduct that allowed them maintain a monopoly over the market for the devices and their profitable revenues.
+The lawsuit accused Mylan, which is now part of Viatris Inc , and Pfizer, which manufactured the EpiPen for Mylan, of engaging in anticompetitive conduct that allowed them maintain a monopoly over the market for the devices and their profitable revenues.

 The remaining antitrust claims concern a patent settlement the plaintiffs say delayed the launch of a generic epinephrine auto-injector.
 Mylan has said it “firmly believes that Mylan’s conduct was lawful and pro-competitive.”

 Mylan in 2017 agreed to pay $465 million to resolve U.S. Justice Department claims it overcharged the government for the EpiPen.
-(Reporting by Nate Raymond in Boston; Editing by Kim Coghill)
+(Reporting by Nate Raymond in Boston; Editing by Kim Coghill and Sonya Hepinstall)